mayur2810/spark-sql-pubsub-connector/README.md

 2. Run the integration tests against the emulator.
 3. Stop the emulator container.

-If you want to run all tests (unit and integration), you can also use `mvn verify`.
+If you want to run all tests (unit and integration), you can also use `mvn -Pintegration_test clean install`.

 ## License